- Wix – Has 50+ templates specifically designed for musicians and bands, so you’re sure to find the one that suits your sound

+2. Site123Site123 offers a decent selection of templates and has a collection of music-themed templates.
 Most templates are straightforward and feature blog-style setups offering information on the musician, band, or producer.
 You can also list upcoming tour dates, provide video and music clips, and give your potential clients a way to contact you to book gigs and ask questions.

-Similar to Wix, you can use the App Market to set up any features you want to add on your website.
+Similar to Wix, you can use the App Market to set up any features you want to add to your website.
 Want to create a concert gallery or fan webpage?
 If so, the Huzzaz or Cincopa apps can help.
 There are options for setting up online store products, adding social media functionality, and more.

+While SimpleSite’s templates are unremarkable, Weebly’s themes will blow you away.
+Weebly has the most modern-looking templates out of anyone on this list.
+That said, the selection is not the most robust.
+However, there are a few that are appropriate for those in the music industry.
 One that I like is the Backstage template in the Blog section.
-This one is set up more as a music events or concerts blog, but can easily be modified to be a group or artist blog.
+This one is set up more like a music events or concerts blog, but can easily be modified to be a group or artist blog.
 The Personal section has the Oasis and Venue 2 templates that are great for individual musicians.
 In the Business section, the Creative Ambitions template is an excellent choice for a production company, record label, or talent agency.